 Capital assets.
-The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2016, amounts to \$35.7 million (net of accumulated depreciation).
+The Town's investment in capital assets for its governmental and business-type activities as of June 30, 2017, amounts to \$35.8 million (net of accumulated depreciation).
 This investment in capital assets includes land, buildings, system improvements, machinery and equipment, park facilities, roads, highways, bridges and the marina.
-The Town's current year acquisitions totaled \$1.3 million.
-Assets include the acquisition of a pumper tanker, infrastructure, and renovations to Town Hall.
+The Town's current year acquisitions totaled \$1.7 million.
+Assets include the the construction of the police station, new floors in town hall, and equipment and vehicles for the police, fire and DPW departments.

 Long-term debt.
-At the end of the current year, the Town had total bonded debt outstanding of \$13.7 million.
+At the end of the current year, the Town had total bonded debt outstanding of \$20 million.